Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Chords}

-The simultaneous occurrence of three or more notes is observed by means of chords.
-Chords are based on triads, specially in tonal music.
+A musical chord is implied by the simultaneous occurrence of three or more notes.
+Chords are often based on triads, especially in tonal music.
 Triads are built by two successive thirds within 3 notes: root, third and fifth.
-If the lower note of a chord is different from the root, this chord is an inverted chord as oposed to the chord in its root position.
+If the lower note of a chord is the root, the chord is in the root position, otherwise it is an inverted chord.
 A closed position is any in which no chord note fits between two consecutive notes~\cite{Lacerda}, any non-closed position is an open position.
-In closed and fundamental position, and with fundamental in $0$, triads are described as:
+In closed and fundamental positions, and with the fundamental denoted by $0$, triads can be expressed as:

-To have another third superimposed to the fifth, is sufficient to add $10$ as the highest note in order to form a tetrad with minor seventh, or add $11$ in order to form a tetrad with major seventh.
-Inversions and open positions can be obtained with the addition of $\pm 12$ to selected component.
+It is commonplace to consider another successive third: it is sufficient to include $10$ as the highest note to achieve a tetrad with a minor seventh, or include $11$ in order to achieve a tetrad with a major seventh.
+Inversions and open positions can be obtained with the addition of $\pm 12$ to the selected component.
+Incomplete triadic chords, with extra notes ('dirty' chords), and non-triadic are also common.
+These are often interpreted as the result of further extending the succession of thirds.
+E.g. $\{0,2,4,7\}$ will often be understood as a major chord with a major ninth (a major ninth has 14 semitones and $14-12 = 2$).